VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -clusternative.maxTagValues int
      The maximum number of tag values returned per search at -clusternativeListenAddr (default 100000) -clusternative.tls
      Whether to use TLS when accepting connections at -clusternativeListenAddr.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternative.tlsCAFile string
      Path to TLS CA file to use for verifying certificates provided by vmselect, which connects at -clusternativeListenAddr if -clusternative.tls flag is set.
 By default system CA is used.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternative.tlsCertFile string
      Path to server-side TLS certificate file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternative.tlsCipherSuites array
      Optional list of TLS cipher suites used for connections at -clusternativeListenAddr if -clusternative.tls flag is set.
-See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -clusternative.tlsInsecureSkipVerify
      Whether to skip verification of TLS certificates provided by vmselect, which connects to -clusternativeListenAddr if -clusternative.tls flag is set.
-Note that disabled TLS certificate verification breaks security
+Note that disabled TLS certificate verification breaks security.
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternative.tlsKeyFile string
      Path to server-side TLS key file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -clusternativeListenAddr string
      TCP address to listen for requests from other vmselect nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
 Usually :8401 should be set to match default vmstorage port for vmselect.
 Disabled work if empty
   -dedup.minScrapeInterval duration